LukasMut/TypeSQL-plus-BERT/README.md

-This repository was forked from this repo: https://github.com/taoyds/typesql

 Most of the code is based on [TypeSQL](https://github.com/taoyds/typesql) and [SQLNet](https://github.com/xiaojunxu/SQLNet).
 Please cite both TypeSQL and SQLNet if you use this code.